internetarchive/dweb-mirror/API.md

 If in doubt, check the file itself which should be self-documenting
 ```
 {
-  directory: firstExisting( ... ); // List of places to look for the Cache directory, currently uses the first but (TODO-MULTI) will use all of them in future
+  directories: [ path* ]; // List of places to look for the Cache directory - expands ~/xx and ./xx
   archiveui: { // Anything relating to display of the Archive UI
-    directory: firstExisting( ... ); // Where to find the files for the Archive UI
+    directory: [ ... ]; // Where to look for the files for the Archive UI - uses first - expands ~/xx and ./xx
   }
   apps: { // Each application can have its own configuration
     http: { // Relating to mirrorHttp.js